radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-initial-deployment.md

 ---
 type: docs
-title: "Deploy a basic website app"
+title: "Deploy the website tutorial frontend"
-linkTitle: "2.
-Deploy the website"
+linkTitle: "Deploy frontend"
-description: "Deploy the website frontend in a container"
+description: "Deploy the website tutorial frontend in a container"
-weight: 50
+weight: 2000
 ---

 ## Define a Radius app as a .bicep file

-Radius uses the [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/bicep-overview) langauge as its file-format and structure.
-Create a new file named `template.bicep`.
+Radius uses the [Bicep language](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/bicep-overview) as its file-format and structure.
+In this tutorial you will define an app named `webapp` that will contain the container and database components, all described in Bicep.

-In this tutorial, you'll define an app named `webapp` that will eventually contain components.
+Create a new file named `template.bicep` and paste the following:

 ```
 resource app 'radius.dev/Applications@v1alpha1' = {